gregnz/stocks/AYX.md

 So... youtube.
 At least you can speed things up.
 Things don't improve.
 Check out the Datarobot/Alteryx video I posted below for a pain-free comparison.

-I think Talend do similar stuff to what Alteryx does, but they have a bazillion products.
-My opinion is: it looks hard to use.
-Alteryx seems much easier to just have a play with and get some real outputs.
-But, Talend is free for the basic versions, so thats their in.

 Ok, who cares what they do?
 Their financials:
 Talend is an ADR.
 Which means no SEC filings.
 Morningstar gives: